 In the evolving landscape of employee benefits, HR professionals are increasingly recognizing the importance of supporting their workforce in managing student debt.
-With the resumption of federal student loan payments last year, the nearing end of the federal on-ramp, and the introduction of innovative matching programs, there’s a pressing need for HR teams to stay informed and proactive.
+With the ongoing changes in the federal student loan landscape and the introduction of innovative matching programs, there’s a pressing need for HR teams to stay informed and proactive.
 Here’s a closer look at the current state of student loan benefits and how HR can effectively implement these programs to enhance financial wellness in the workplace.

 Understanding the Impact of Student Loan Debt